pinellolab/AmpUMI/README.md

 *  ```--fastq``` Path to the fastq to be processed
 *  ```--fastq_out``` Path to the trimmed fastq to be written
 *  ```--umi_regex``` Regular expression specifying the umi (I) as well as any primer sequences to be trimmed (A,C,T,G).
-*  ```--min_UMI_to_print``` The minimum times a UMI must be seen to be printed (default=0)
+*  ```--min_umi_to_print``` The minimum times a UMI must be seen to be printed (default=0)

-AmpUMI Process mode will parse and trim the UMi and any specified adapter from each read.
+AmpUMI Process mode will parse and trim the UMI and any specified adapter from each read.
 Next, for each UMI-sequence pair, the highest-quality sequence will be kept.
 Next, error correction will be performed in two steps: 1) for each UMI, the most prevalent sequence will be kept, and other less-frequent sequences will be discarded.
 Thus, if there are sequencing errors in the read, these will be filtered out.
-2) each UMI is printed only if it was seen at least ```--min_UMI_to_print``` times.
+2) (optional) each UMI is printed only if it was seen at least ```--min_umi_to_print``` times.
 This is good for filtering sequencing errors that may affect the UMI sequence.
 In this case, UMIs with few reads may be the result of sequencing errors in those UMIs.
 Finally, duplicate reads are removed.
 For each UMI, only one read is printed to the final output, removing PCR duplicates.

 For example, if the UMI is the first 5 basepairs of a read, and the UMI consists of any possible base combination, the following command should be used:
 ```